OmarAhmed-A/MakeLineageOSSecure/readme.md

 1- clone repo

-2- check the PathToAdb variable in the script and make sure it points to your adb executable
+2- check the PathToAdb variable in the script and make sure it points to your adb executable if adb isnt added to path on your machine.

 3- run the python script `automated.py`